sigalsax/flight-api-angular/README.md

 - [X] Clean input from View on Date to prevent against malicious code execution on special characters.

-  *NOTE:* protected by Angular Elements DatePicker.
+  *NOTE:* protected by Angular Material DatePicker.
 The DatePicker requires input in a specific date format.

   -  Add extra layer b/w presentation layer and BL to do this encode/filter before data manipulation